$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

 \subsection{Generalised representations}

-We start by adapting generalised representations as defined by Faltings \cite[\S2 and Theorem~3]{Faltings_SimpsonI} from the algebraic setting of log schemes to an analytic setting: Throughout this section, let $K$ be any non-archimedean extension of $\Q_p$ and let $X$ be any adic space over $K$.
+We start by adapting generalised representations as defined by Faltings, see \cite[Section~2 and Theo\-rem~3]{Faltings_SimpsonI}, from the algebraic setting of log schemes to an analytic setting: throughout this section, let $K$ be any non-Archimedean extension of $\Q_p$, and let $X$ be any \'etale-sheafy adic space over $K$.
+We recall that ``\'etale-sheafy'' was defined in the previous section and means that for any \'etale morphism of pre-adic spaces $Y\to X$ in the sense of \cite[Definition 8.2.16]{KedlayaLiu-rel-p-p-adic-Hodge-I}, the pre-adic space $Y$ is an adic space.

-\begin{Definition} \begin{enumerate} \item A \textbf{generalised representation} on $X$ is a system $(M_k)_{k\in \N}$ of finite locally free $\O^+/p^k$ modules $M_k$ on $X_{\et}$ with isomorphisms $M_{k+1}/p^k\isomarrow M_k$ for all $k$.
+\begin{Definition}\leavevmode \begin{enumerate} \item A \emph{generalised representation} on $X$ is a system $(M_k)_{k\in \N}$ of finite locally free $\O^+/p^k$ modules $M_k$ on $X_{\et}$ with isomorphisms $M_{k+1}/p^k\isomarrow M_k$ for all $k$.